Online MSN/MBA Dual Degree Programs – Nursing & Business

 - Expected Time to Completion: 36 months

 The University of Texas at Tyler offers an online master of science in nursing and master of business administration dual degree program.
-It takes 63 credit-hours to complete this combined degree, while the two degrees taken separately would require 73 to 76 hours.
+This combined degree takes 63 credit hours to complete, while the two degrees taken separately would require 73 to 76 hours.
 Working professionals in nursing are ideal candidates for this dual program.

 The program serves as a solid preparatory ground for anyone looking to further their career in healthcare administration.
-Graduates of the program can pursue opportunities in healthcare, as well as research and education.
+Graduates can pursue opportunities in healthcare, research, and education.

 - Location: Tyler, Texas